UTAH THEATER/150 MAIN PROJECT

 Policies for the conditions under which the RDA may exclusively negotiate have changed over the years, as has the process for executive/legislative approval of agreements.

 In 2019, the RDA commissioned an appraisal by Integra Realty Resources, which appraised the market value of the land at $4,070,000.
 The RDA negotiated specific public benefits in return for writing down the land value to $0.
-Pursuant to a Purchase and Sale Agreement, executed by the Biskupski administration on November 7, 2019 and a RDA Board Resolution (R-23-2019) adopted on December 3, 2019, the developer, Hines, will be required to implement the following public benefits:
+Pursuant to a Purchase and Sale Agreement, executed by the Biskupski administration on November 7, 2019 and a RDA Board Resolution (R-23-2019) adopted on December 3, 2019, the developer is now required to implement the following public benefits:

 - Affordable Housing: The project will include approximately 40 residential units affordable to households earning 60% to 80% of the area median income (“AMI”) for a minimum of 50 years.
 Rising income inequality, combined with high housing costs, and a shortage of affordable rental housing is particularly prevalent in the city’s Central Business District.
 These new affordable units will assist in addressing the growing housing affordability crisis.
 Additionally, these units will represent some of the only affordable units in the city that are not supported by other local, federal, and/or state subsidies beyond the RDA’s land write-down.